SverreWisloff/TackingMaster/README.md

 ## Use

 The direction where the wind comes from is up on the clock, and the top number is the direction against the wind-eye.
 The blue "N" shows the direction to north.
+The red dot show your course over ground direction.

 With the up and down buttons you can adjust the wind direction with 5 degree increments.